ZakharMar/Go_Password_Manager/README.md

 # Go_Password_Manager
-Interaction with the operating system, encryption, interfaces for Dependency Injection
+Basics: Interaction with the operating system, encryption, and interfaces for Dependency Injection.
+Task: Develop a comprehensive application for storing, searching, and managing passwords, with encryption support and options for local or cloud-based data storage.